Tim Maia in Miami, 1963

 ‘til morning, scribbling broken English love lyrics on a new bohemian girlfriend’s skin.
 “I’ve

-slept in the street
+slept in the street,” he’ll sing, ten

 years later.
 Tonight, however, he stays awake, holding this strange girl close, so close that the